mazhongchao/news-crawler/README.md

 `<TASK_NAME_1>`, `<SITE_A>` and so on, of the above, need to be replaced with your actual value.

 ## Create a database
-To Refer to `create.sql` file to create a database and tables.
+Refer to `create.sql` file to create a database and tables.

 ## Some usage
 ```bash